Rabbi Brigitte S. Rosenberg

 Cantor Ronald Eichaker has served as Cantor of United Hebrew since August 1999.
 He had an early interest in pursuing the cantorate, functioning as a student Hazzan while a teenager.
 He entered Northern Illinois University in 1974 majoring in music education and vocal performance on a full athletic scholarship in Track and Field.
 Subsequently, he enrolled at the Jewish Theological Seminary of America and received the Diploma of Hazzan in 1982.
 Cantor Eichaker received his rabbinic ordination from the Rabbinical Academy of American in 2018.
 Prior to coming to UH, Cantor Eichaker served Congregation Emanu-B’ne Jeshurun in Milwaukee, Wisconsin for 16 years.

 Over the years, Cantor Eichaker has pursued and implemented a broad array of programs and initiatives that may appear outside the realm of the standard cantorate.
-His “Whole Life” approach to Jewish living, learning and expression is expressed through his interests in World Music, culinary anthropology, classical Jewish philosophy and liturgy through various modes of educational strategies.
+His “Whole Life” approach to Jewish living, learning and expression is expressed through his interests in World Music, ethnic gastronomy, classical Jewish philosophy and liturgy through various modes of educational strategies.
 He is devoted to engaging and developing UH’s membership through experiencing, understanding and expressing this “Whole Life” approach through various media and dynamic individual and group experiences.

 Cantor Eichaker has a warm and beautiful voice, and has dynamic skills as Hazzan, as teacher, and as a communicator with children.
 He is a highly skilled guitarist and percussionist, and interestingly, has competed on an international level in the javelin throw!
 He is now a registered throwing coach/consultant for USA track and field.
 His travels and experience as an athlete influenced his attraction to world music and folk cultures.
 Many of his original compositions and arrangements reflect musical styles from around the world.